Volfy/Volfy/README.md

 - 👋 Hi, I’m @Volfy!
 - 🌱 I’m currently learning web development by following The Odin Project
-- 🎼 I also produce music from time to time
+- 🎼 I also produce music from time to time - usually in Renoise or Ableton Live
+- 💭 I love AI, BioTech, CyberSec and Sound Design

 <!---
 Volfy/Volfy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.